mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/payment-submission-other-payment-methods.en.md

 To configure payments with **boleto bancário** or **payment in lottery**, send a **POST** with the following parameters to the endpoint [/v1/payments](/developers/en/reference/payments/_payments/post) and run the request or, if you prefer, use one of our SDKs below.

-> WARNING
->
-> Important
->
-> For this step, when making the request via API or SDKs, it is necessary to send your Private Key - Access token.

 | Payment Type | Parameter | Value |
 | --- | --- | --- |
 | Boleto | `payment_method_id` | `bolbradesco` |